 Contracts or interagency agreements with service providers, will ensure that students who are referred to a school-based or community-based mental health service provider for mental health screening for the identification of mental health concerns and assessment of students at risk for mental health disorders occurs within fifteen (15) days of referral.
-School-based mental health services must be initiated within fifteen (15) days after identification and assessment, and support by community-based mental health service providers for students who are referred for community-based mental health services must be initiated within the service are referred for community-based mental health services must be initiated within the service providers for students who are referred for community-based mental health services must be initiated within thirty (30) days after the school or district makes a referral.
+School-based mental health services must be initiated within fifteen (15) days after identification and assessment, and support by community-based mental health service providers for students who are referred for community-based mental health services must be initiated within thirty (30) days after the school or district makes a referral.